Scaffolding Accident Compensation Claims

 Types Of Scaffolding Accidents

 As we have mentioned, employers must adhere to the HASAWA.
-However, while this is the central piece of legislation that outlines an employer’s duty of care, there are other laws that outline how employers should act.
+However, while this is the central piece of legislation that outlines an employer’s duty of care, other laws outline how employers should act.

 One of these laws is the Work at Height Regulations 2005.
-This states that work carried out at a height should be properly planned and supervised and carried out by someone competent.
+This states that work carried out at a height should be properly planned, supervised and carried out by someone competent.
 The following should be considered by employers who plan work at a height:

 Can A Member Of The Public Claim For Scaffolding Accidents?